-The Seton Cancer Survivor Center offers medical examinations to monitor for late effects, as well as educational and support programs to address the long-term physical and emotional needs of adolescent and young adult cancer survivors, providing them the tools to live as fully as possible.
-The program is designed for patients ages 18 to 39 that are two years or more off treatment for any type of cancer.
-The center is part of the University of Texas Physicians Group and is available to patients no matter where they received their cancer treatment.
+The Seton Cancer Survivor Center offers medical examinations to monitor for late effects, as well as educational and support programs to address the long-term physical and emotional needs of young adult and adult cancer survivors, providing them the tools to live as fully as possible.
+The program is designed for patients that have completed their cancer treatment, for any type of cancer.
+The center is part of the Cancer Care Collaborative and is available to patients no matter where they received their cancer treatment.

 Through Seton's network of cancer services, survivors can continue to receive excellent clinical care from diagnosis onward.
 Patients under 18 years of age are seen at the LIVESTRONG Survivorship Center at Dell Children's Medical Center.

-Appointments are available Tuesday and Wednesday afternoons.
+Appointments are available the fourth Tuesday afternoon of each month.
 Please call us at 512-324-9652 to schedule an appointment.